lunarphp/lunar/docs/src/installation.md

 ## Run Migrations

 ::: tip
-GetCandy uses table prefixes to avoid conflicts with your app's tables.
+Lunar uses table prefixes to avoid conflicts with your app's tables.
 You can change this in the [configuration](/configuration.html).
 :::

 ::: warning
-GetCandy assumes your User ID field is a "BIGINT".
+Lunar assumes your User ID field is a "BIGINT".
 If you are using an "INT" or "UUID", you will want to update the configuration in `config/lunar/database.php` to set the correct field type before running the migrations.
 :::

 As you'd expect, there's quite a few tables Lunar needs to function, so run the migrations now.